redstone99/hass-alert2/README.md

               name: "fault_{{trigger.event.data.name}}"
               message: "code is {{ trigger.event.data.dData.Code }}"

-A few other service calls are used internally by [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), but are available as well:
+A few other actions are available, some of which are used internally by [Alert2 UI](https://github.com/redstone99/hass-alert2-ui):

 `alert2.ack_all` acks all alerts.
 <br>`alert2.notification_control` adjust the notification settings.
 <br>`alert2.ack` acks a single alert.
 <br>`alert2.unack` unacks a single alert.
+<br>`alert2.toggle_ack` toggles an alert between acked and unacked.
 <br>`alert2.manual_on` turns on a condition alert that was configured with `manual_on: true`.
 <br>`alert2.manual_off` turns off a condition alert that was configured with `manual_off: true`.
 <br>`alert2.get_display_msg` renders the `display_msg` field for an alert and returns it.